 Baconreader became the focus of my redesign project for this very reason.
 Also, admittedly, due in some part to my own familiarity with and affinity for the app.

-As a rookie UX designer, I developed design principles and followed a workflow in accordance with Jake Knapp’s, Sprint, How to Solve Big Problems and Test New Ideas in Just Five Days.
+I developed design principles and followed a workflow in accordance with Jake Knapp’s, Sprint, How to Solve Big Problems and Test New Ideas in Just Five Days.
 Just for fun I opted to rename and rebrand the app Whal/r/, in honor of Reddit’s collective love for the noble and majestic narwhal.

 My goal for the first day was to target a problem that I could solve by the end of the week.
 So, based on my own expectations of Reddit users, I tried to build a (very) rough process map.